Jon Snow (journalist): Career

 After his law degree studies were terminated at Liverpool University, Snow was hired by Lord Longford to direct the New Horizon Youth Centre, a day centre for homeless young people in central London, an organisation with which he has remained involved and of which he subsequently became chairman.

 In 1973 he became a presenter on LBC Radio, a then new commercial radio station.

-By 1978, he was working as a correspondent for ITN, and in November of that year was sent on a mission to Vietnam to report on the plight of the boat people.
+By 1977 he was working as a correspondent for ITN, reporting from Somalia on the conflict with Ethiopia.
+In November 1978 he was sent on a mission to Vietnam to report on the plight of the boat people.
 He served as ITN's Washington correspondent (1983–1986) and as diplomatic editor (1986–1989) before becoming the main presenter of Channel 4 News in 1989.
 In 1992, he was the main anchor for ITN's election night programme, broadcast on ITV; he presented the programme alongside Robin Day, Alastair Stewart and Julia Somerville.
 (Previously ITN's programme had typically been presented by Alastair Burnet, who left ITN in 1991.
 The 1992 election night programme was the only one hosted by Snow.
 He was replaced by Jonathan Dimbleby from 1997 onwards.)
-Snow has won several RTS Awards – two for reports from El Salvador, one for his reporting of the Kegworth air disaster as well as the 1995 Award for Best Male Presenter and the 1980 Award for TV Journalist of the Year for his coverage of Afghanistan, Iran and the Middle East.

 Snow is known for sporting his vast collection of colourful ties and socks.